-Audiences: From UN policy makers to Silicon Valley innovators, from women’s rights activists and science and engineering PhDs to middle school students, I’ve spoken widely on the importance of leveraging technology to empower people to defend their rights.
+Audiences: From the UN to Silicon Valley, from community organizers to grad schools, from women’s rights activists and science and engineering PhDs to middle schoolers, I’ve spoken widely on the promise and potential of leveraging technology to empower people to defend their rights.

 Themes: I work at the intersection of technology, human rights, environmental rights & community empowerment.
 I most often speak about how technology can be used to democratize human rights, amplify the voices of women, indigenous communities and other marginalized communities, and how we all stand to benefit from not only from increasing access to tools but also by democratizing the process of tool-building.